Things to do in Broken Hill

 If you’re interested in knowing about life in Broken Hill, this is the place to come.
 It’s actually a series of small museums all in the same complex, but the most important one is the Railway Museum.

-The Railway Museum has a series of original train engine and carriages, giving you an insight into the transportation back in the day, when families would travel out for weekend trips, or come in from Adelaide.
+The Railway Museum has a series of original train engines and carriages, giving you an insight into the transportation back in the day when families would travel out for weekend trips, or come in from Adelaide.

 The Sulphide Street Railway & Historical Museum, Broken Hill